Fury in Brazil over humiliation of woman at rape trial

-SAO PAOLO (AFP) - Outrage erupted in Brazil Tuesday (Nov 3) over video footage of a rape trial where the defendant's attorney verbally attacked and humiliated the alleged victim, leaving her in tears and vainly begging the judge to intervene.
+SAO PAOLO • Outrage erupted in Brazil on Tuesday over video footage of a rape trial where the defendant's attorney verbally attacked and humiliated the alleged victim, leaving her in tears and begging the judge to intervene.

 She says she was drugged before the assault happened.

-Aranha hired high-profile defence attorney Gaston da Rosa Filho, who virulently attacked Ferrer's credibility during the trial.
+Mr Aranha hired high-profile defence attorney Gaston da Rosa Filho, who virulently attacked Ms Ferrer's credibility during the trial.

 "It's no use to fake cry.
 Get your crocodile tears out of here," he said after she broke down at the trial, held by remote video link earlier this year.

-The episode left a shaken Ferrer begging Judge Rudson Marcos to intervene.
+The episode left a shaken Ms Ferrer begging Judge Rudson Marcos to intervene.

 "Please, your honour, even defendants, even murderers, aren't treated the way I'm being treated," she said through sobs.

-Aranha was acquitted after Filho successfully argued his client had at worst committed "culpable rape" - in other words, that he did not realise Ferrer was unable to consent, according to news site The Intercept Brazil.
+Mr Aranha was acquitted after Mr Filho successfully argued his client had at worst committed "culpable rape" - in other words, that he did not realise Ms Ferrer was unable to consent, according to news site The Intercept Brazil.

 But backlash broke out when the site published excerpts of the trial video.